 11. France is home to amazing historic caves.

 The Lascaux caves are among the top tourist attractions in France, and they were even designated as UNESCO World Heritage Sites.
-What makes the caves stand out is that on their surface are some of the best-preserved prehistoric caves painting in the world.
+What makes the caves stand out is that on their surface are some of the best-preserved prehistoric cave paintings in the world.
 The paintings offer a glimpse into France as it appeared prehistorically, and are proof that lions, rhinos, and hyenas once lived in France.
 Despite the cave paintings dating back 30,000 years, the attention to detail on the caves is astonishing.
 Open to the public since 1948, replicas of the Great Hall of the Bulls and the Painted Gallery caves were created in 1983 as a means for tourists to see the site while protecting the prehistoric paintings.

 10. France receives more tourists than anywhere else on Earth.

 Tourism is an important economic pillar for France, accounting for about 9.7% of the country’s GDP.
 About 85.7 million international tourists visited the country in 2013, the largest number of foreign tourists in the world.
 No other country in the world reached the 70 million mark, with US recording 69.8 million visitors.
 More than 6.2 million of the international tourists come from Switzerland.
-France is sharing a border with eight other countries and makes it easier for tourist to access the country.
+France shares a border with eight other countries and this makes it easier for tourist to access the country.
 However, Germany shares its borders with nine other countries, while China and Russia each share borders with 14 countries, and they come nowhere close to France.

 9. France has five overseas departments: French Guiana, Guadeloupe, Martinique, Mayotte, and Reunion.